harrythezomby/harija.moe/content/projects/elitebook-upgrades/index.md

 title = 'Hp Elitebook Upgrades' date = 2023-12-06T06:28:24-04:00
 draft = false
+summary = "Upgrading the RAM and Storage on my old Elitebook while my main laptop was in RMA."
 +++
 ## Background
 While my MSI Delta 15 was in RMA, thanks to battery issues I might go into more detail about in a different post, I had to switch back to my old laptop for school, which was this 2019 Hp Elitebook 830 g6 I bought from my school back in 2020.